WajeehaIjaz/QR-Code-Generator/README.md

-This python code create GUI where user enter desired URL and choose colors of his own choice and generate qr-code .This qr-code is automatically save to user's device
+This python code create GUI where user enter desired URL and choose colors of his own choice.User press ## QR-Code Generation button and generate qr-code .This qr-code is automatically save to user's device